Seeking the Hidden Magdalene and the Beloved Disciple

 Jesus meets a woman of Samaria by a well (John 4).
 His discussion with her is exceptional.
 A woman’s place was in the home not chatting in public with strange men (if he is a stranger to her).
 And she is a Samaritan, a member of a ‘deviant’ religious code.
 She has also had five husbands, plus one now who is not her true husband.
 These ‘husbands’ are not literal, but relationship is involved; this woman is not the most consistent person.
 Yet here is Jesus declaring for the first time who he is.
 She responds with open-hearted longing.
 That’s the difference when the mind doesn’t get in the way.
 And she becomes the first person to spread the news about him.

 There is an enduring tradition – based on no real evidence − that Mary Magdalene is from a town called Magdala.
-We don’t know whether this Magdala even existed in Jesus’ time because it isn’t named in any first century records.
-Even a mention in Matthew 15:39 has been corrected to ‘Magadan’.
-In the gospels, written in Greek, she is not referred to as Mary ‘of’ a town but the Magdalene – Maria hé Magdalené.
+We don’t know whether this Magdala even existed in Jesus’ time and in the gospels, written in Greek, she is not referred to as Mary ‘of’ a town but the Magdalene – Maria hé Magdalené.
 In those days there was a limited repertoire of names to choose from, so often people were given distinguishing nicknames or titles.
 In Aramaic magdal means ‘tower’.
 Magdal is the probable source of Mary’s apostolic title.
 Incidentally Samaria was famous for its high towers.
 This draws one’s thoughts back to the Samaritan woman, surely the Magdalene in disguise.

 To test his commitment to the Law, scribes and Pharisees bring a woman caught in adultery to Jesus (John 8:1-11).
 The punishment was stoning, a horrible death.
 He writes on the sand (the implication is that what he writes lets them know he is aware of their sins and sees through them).
 Then he says that the man without sin should cast the first stone.
 Of course no one dares and the accusers skulk away.
 Jesus doesn’t condemn her either.
 ‘Adultery’, like the Samaritan woman’s ‘husbands’, has a symbolic meaning in the allegory.
 We can make a link to Luke’s gospel where the Magdalene is cured of ‘seven demons’, at that time a way of describing some kind of psychological imbalance.
 But in the path Jesus offers there is no condemnation.
 Wayward emotions can be transformed to become agapé, all-embracing spiritual love.